ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

      }
    }
 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-token-upload-failed title="Example of Access Token Request-Response Exchange.
-The Access Token Response includes the parameter \"token_upload\" together with the access token, which is bound to a symmetric key and which the AS failed to upload to the RS"}
+Following a failed uploading of the access token from the AS to the RS, the Access Token Response includes the parameter \"token_upload\" with value 1 as well the parameter \"access_token\" conveying the access token bound to a symmetric key"}

+## token_hash {#sec-token_hash}

+TBD

 ## rs_cnf2 and aud2 {#sec-rs_cnf2-aud2}